andrewmelvin-dev/lifecheck-aws/README.md

     * LifecheckAuthorizerHandler: An authorizer for the settings API gateway that performs OAuth authentication via Google.
     * LifecheckSettingsViewHandler: Processes GET requests for the lifecheck-settings application.
     * LifecheckSettingsUpdateHandler: Processes POST requests from the lifecheck-settings application.
-  * Parameters input that will save configuration data and the public key for JWT verification to Parameter Store in AWS Systems Manager.
+  * Parameters input that will save configuration data to Parameter Store in AWS Systems Manager.
   * API key authentication and usage plans for rate limiting and quota management of the automatic verification API gateway.

+### .py Python files ###

+See the explanations of the Lambda functions in the template.yaml section above.

+### requirements.txt ###

+Dependencies used by the Python functions that will be installed and bundled by the SAM build process.

 ## TODO: Future enhancements/modifications ##